Patrick J. Hurley: Law practice

 In November 1918, Hurley was detached to the 76th Field Artillery Regiment and participated it in the battles near Louppy-le-Château, France.
-Hurley voluntarily conducted a reconnaissance despite heavy enemy fire and so was awarded with Silver Star for gallantry in action.
+Hurley was wounded and awarded with Silver Star.

-After the war, he attended George Washington University, where he became a member of the Sigma Chi fraternity.
+Interwar years

+Hurley returned to the United States in 1919.
+He married Ruth Wilson, daughter of Henry Braid Wilson, in Washington D.C. that year before returning to Oklahoma.
+The couple would have four children.
+He assisted with the response to the Tulsa Race Massacre in 1921 and was active in Tulsa where he served as president of the First Trust and Savings Bank and the receiver for the Gilliland Oil Company.
+He chaired the 1926 Republican Party of Oklahoma convention.

 Hoover administration

-He became active in the Republican Party and was appointed Assistant Secretary of War by President Herbert Hoover in 1929.
+Hurley chaired Herbert Hoover's presidential campaign in Oklahoma in 1928.
+After Hoover's inauguration the following year he was appointed Assistant Secretary of War by President Herbert Hoover in 1929.
+The same year, he opened the Ambassador Hotel in Tulsa.
 He was promoted to Secretary of War after the death of James William Good and served in Hoover's cabinet until 1933.
+He was the first Oklahoman to serve in a presidential cabinet.

+Post-administration

+After Hoover left office, Hurley remained influential by playing a key role in the Interstate Oil Compact of 1935.
+In 1939, he represented Sinclair Oil Corporation in negotiations for compensation after the Mexican oil expropriation.

 World War II

-Hurley received a promotion to brigadier general (from colonel in the reserves) in 1941 when the United States entered World War II, and General George C. Marshall dispatched him to the Far East as a personal representative to examine the feasibility of relieving American troops besieged on the Bataan peninsula.
+Hurley received a promotion to brigadier general (from colonel in the reserves) in 1941 when the United States entered World War II, and General George C. Marshall, the U.S. Army Chief of Staff, dispatched him to the Far East as a personal representative to examine the feasibility of relieving American troops besieged on the Bataan peninsula.
 Dwight Eisenhower, a staff officer in Washington, sent Hurley to Australia with $10 million in cash, to arrange supplies and charters for the Philippines.
 According to historian Jean Edward Smith, Eisenhower had served under Hurley for the last three years at the War Department, "needed someone to organise blockade runners for MacArthur, and Hurley, an old-fashioned buccaneer in politics, with energy and decisiveness, was perfect for the job."
 He was successful in delivering additional food and ammunition to the soldiers on three separate occasions but could not evacuate them.

 After the conclusion of this mission, he embarked on a series of assignments as a personal representative of President Franklin Roosevelt.
 He served as minister to New Zealand in 1942 and then flew to the Soviet Union, the first foreigner to receive permission to visit the Eastern Front.
 Over the next two years, he visited the Near East, Middle East, China, Iran and Afghanistan on behalf of Roosevelt.